 The easiest way to promote and market the guide would be through the book publisher.
 This would ensure that the teacher’s guide is available in bookstores along with your book.
 In addition, the publisher can market it to schools and to school libraries.
 Enlisting teachers to use it in their individual classrooms is another way to ensure that both your book and the guide are in use within the school system.

-In case your publisher does not show an interest in getting the teacher’s guide out into the market, you can look at self-publication as an option.
+In case your publisher does not show an interest in getting the teacher’s guide out onto the market, you can look at self-publication as an option.
 A user-friendly, graphics-specific program (Adobe PageMaker or Microsoft Publisher) can help you to create the guide within a limited budget.
 You should, however, think about getting the cover done by a professional since appearances are important.
 You could make the guide available as an e-book or get it printed if you are sure of the demand for the book and have adequate marketing outlets for it.

-Now that you know how easy it is and how much you have to gain from it, think about creating a teacher’s guide for every children’s book that you have out in the bookstore.
+Now that you know how easy it is and how much you have to gain from it, think about creating a teacher’s guide for every child’s book that you have out in the bookstore.